Sexual Offences (Northern Ireland) Order 2008

-The Sexual Offences (Northern Ireland) Order 2008 (SI 2008/1769) (NI 2) is an Order in Council made under section 85 of the Northern Ireland Act 1998.
-The Order provides a legislative framework for sexual offences in Northern Ireland.
-The corresponding legislation in England and Wales and in Scotland are the Sexual Offences Act 2003 and the Sexual Offences (Scotland) Act 2009.
+The Sexual Offences (Northern Ireland) Order 2008 (SI 2008/1769) (NI 2) is an order in Council made under section 85 of the Northern Ireland Act 1998.

+Provisions

+The order provides a legislative framework for sexual offences in Northern Ireland.

 The Sexual Offences (Northern Ireland) Order 2008 defines several sexual offenses, including rape.
+Under the order, sexual activity involving a child under 13 can receive a life sentence.

+The order reduced the age of consent from 17 to 16.